Damon Huard: Kansas City Chiefs

 Croyle started the opener in 2008, but again suffered an injury and was replaced by Huard.
 In Week 2, Huard started but suffered a concussion and was replaced by Tyler Thigpen, a seventh-round draft pick in 2007.
 Thigpen started the Chiefs' Week 3 game before Huard returned for Weeks 4 and 5.
 Croyle returned after the bye week in Week 7 to start, was injured again, and replaced by Huard, who suffered a thumb injury.
 He was placed on injured reserve the next week, ending his season.
 The same week, Croyle was also placed on injured reserve, leaving Thigpen as the Chiefs' starter for the remainder of the season.

-Following the season, Scott Pioli, the Patriots' director of player personnel during Huard's tenure in New England, was hired to be the Chiefs' general manager.
+After the season, Scott Pioli, the Patriots' director of player personnel during Huard's time in New England, was hired to be the Chiefs' general manager.
 Huard was released by the Chiefs on February 24, roughly a week before Pioli traded for Matt Cassel, a Patriots backup who replaced an injured Brady in 2008, to be the Chiefs' starter in 2009.

 San Francisco 49ers

-Huard signed with the San Francisco 49ers on March 4, 2009, and competed for a job behind Alex Smith with Shaun Hill and 2009 fifth-round pick Nate Davis, he was released on September 1, and retired.
+Huard signed with the San Francisco 49ers on March 4, 2009, and competed for a quarterback job behind Alex Smith and also with Shaun Hill and 2009 fifth-round pick Nate Davis; Huard was released on September 1, and retired.

 After football

-The University of Washington announced in June 2013 that former Husky quarterback Damon Huard had taken a new role as Chief Administrative Officer of the football program.
-Huard had been a fundraiser for the previous three seasons in the athletic department.
+The University of Washington announced in June 2013 that Huard, a former Husky quarterback had taken a new role as chief administrative officer of the football program.
+He had been a fundraiser for the previous three seasons in the athletic department.
 Under new head coach Chris Petersen, Huard became director of external relations.